wikisamuel/wikisamuel.github.io/java/tp3-en.md

 ## 4. More action
 <!-- .slide: data-state="no-toc-progress" class="no-toc-progress" -->

-_You can skip this slide if you've already done this work during the previous session._
+_Some of you might already have done this work during the last session.
+Feel free to reuse it._

 Before writing AIs, we need to add more depth to fights
 * Pokemons can now defend.
 Add a defense score (between 0 and 90).
 This will be the percentage of damage that will be mitigated on each attack